labex-labs/labex-cheatsheets/docs/cheatsheets/en/golang.md

   <BaseQuizOption value="D">Both exit the loop</BaseQuizOption>

   <BaseQuizAnswer>
-    `break` immediately exits the loop and continues execution after the loop. `continue` skips the rest of the current iteration and moves to the next iteration of the loop.
+    <code>break</code> immediately exits the loop and continues execution after the loop. <code>continue</code> skips the rest of the current iteration and moves to the next iteration of the loop.
   </BaseQuizAnswer>
 </BaseQuiz>